CharleneHu-42/HuggingFace-test/benchmarks/optimum-intel/README.md

-## How to do benchmark for optimum-intel models on MMLU dataset?
+## How to do benchmark for optimum-intel models?
-This repository contains code to benchmark optimum-intel models against tensorrt-llm, huggingface and ipex models on the MMLU dataset.
-MMLU is a massive multitask test consisting of multiple-choice questions from 57 various branches of knowledge such as elementary mathematics, US history, computer science, law, and medicine.
+This repository contains code to benchmark optimum-intel models against tensorrt-llm, huggingface, ipex, tgi and vllm models.
+There are 2 benchmark task available: mmlu and simple_bench.
+- MMLU is a public benchmark for LLM and consists of multiple-choice questions from 57 various branches of knowledge such as elementary mathematics, US history, computer science, law, and medicine.
+Models are evaluted against the groundtruth answers of the questions and .
 For more details about MMLU, pls check out the original paper [here](https://arxiv.org/pdf/2009.03300).
+- Simple_bench uses a local prompt dataset and a simple benchmark using local prompt dataset

 ### Installation
 1. Clone the repository